TIBCOSoftware/flogo/docs/content/labs/helloworld.md

 ![step 6](../../images/labs/helloworld/step6.png)

 Hover over the newly added activity to see the cog and select **configure** to bring up the modal to configure the activity.
 The return activity is always the last activity in a branch and sets the values that are returned to the trigger.
 Click on "_123 code_" and type _200_ in the input field to set the HTTP Response code to 200.
-Now click on "_a.. message_" and type `string.concat("Hello ", $flow.name)` in the input field.
+Now click on "_a.. message_" and type `string.concat("Hello ", $.pathParams.name)` in the input field.
 Finally click "_Save_" to complete the mapping.

 ## Step 7: Build